ilikui/NotesBook/content/Resource/GitHub/TagPage.md

   - plugin/emitter
 ---

 This plugin emits dedicated pages for each tag used in the content.
-See [[folder and tag listings]] for more information.
+See [[CPP]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.